Damar Legal Apprenticeships

 We offer the following legal apprenticeships across England, with many legal admin, paralegal and chartered legal executive apprentices in Greater Manchester, London, Bristol, Birmingham, Leeds and other towns and cities across England:

-This two year apprenticeship has been designed for prospective paralegals or unqualified fee earners who would benefit from structured training and professional qualifications.
+This 21 month apprenticeship has been designed for prospective paralegals or unqualified fee earners who would benefit from structured training and professional qualifications.
 Most students study units from the CILEx level 3 qualification or CPQ Foundation (or equivalent).
 All of these are assessed as part of the end-point assessment:

 - Legal Systems (CPQ)

 - An additional CPQ Foundation module OR Level 3 Law/Practice units corresponding to the pathway most relevant to their work

 Including the Level 6 CILEx Diploma in Law and Practice, this 39 month apprenticeship enables apprentices to become a fellow of the Chartered Institute of Legal Executives.
 Apprentices with a law degree are able to undertake the 27 month graduate fast-track option.

 Damar Training are experts in legal apprenticeship training and we have developed our programmes to maximise the benefits to your business:

 - We were at the forefront of the development of the legal apprenticeship standards; we know these qualifications inside out;

 - Our staff understand your business; our expert tutors have all worked in the legal industry;